k1llourdreams/MUXLegendBot/README.md

 # MUXLegendBot
 Discord Bot I created for my brothers and I used for announcing events happening in the game MUXLegend.

-Uses the libraries discord.js and corner.
+Uses the libraries discord.js and croner.